jrc03c/js-frills/readme.md

 # Introduction

-**js-frills** is a little package that adds a few niceties to the core JS functionality.
+**js-frills** is a little package that adds a few niceties to the core JS functionality by monkey-patching them in (which you're apparently not supposed to do).
 You don't have to like or use them. :)

 # Installation